mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 }
 ```

 Notice that it calls out the fact it's a generated file with the `generatedBy` property.
 And check out those bindings.
-You can see in the `req` binding it lists the only method supported is "post", and the `authLevel` we specified is set to "anonymous".
+You can see in the `req` binding it lists the only method supported is **post**, and the `authLevel` we specified is set to **anonymous**.
 It's got our `route` specified there as well.

 Two other properties, essential to a precompiled app, are listed at the end: